Article I. Name

 Article X. Amendments

-C. Amendments proposed by a member club must be received by the Secretary not less than sixty (60) days prior to the meeting.
+D. Amendments proposed by a Club must be received by the Secretary not less than sixty days prior to the Statewide Convention or special meeting of the Executive Board.

 Article XI.
 Affiliations